hackforla/CivicTechJobs/mkdocs/docs/developer/devops.md

 Our development environment is entirely defined by our `docker-compose.yml`, and the files inside of `dev/`.
 More information about those files can be found above.

 Of note, however, is the dev.env.example file.
-This file is only a sample, but lists out all the environmental variables needed to run our website.
+This file is only a sample, but lists out all the environmental variables needed to run our site.
 While most of them are prefilled, some uses `<>` to indicate placeholders, which must be filled in by the developer.

 ### Staging